Did you just receive dental implants from Drs. Tharp and Klaus, and are excited to tackle your favorite foods? Not so fast!

 The surgical site will be protected by blood clots during the healing process, and the vacuum sucking motion can easily dislodge the clots and cause you to bleed over again.

-You must avoid using a straw until Dr. Tharp and Dr. Klaus give you the okay.
+You must avoid using a straw until Dr. Tharp, Dr. Klaus, and Dr. Kelly give you the okay.

 Keep in mind that the goal is to avoid highly textured foods, like crunchy granola, tough jerky, or chewy candy.
 These require more energy and pressure to chew, putting undue stress on your implant site too soon after surgery.